edakturk14/fuel-dapp-template/blog.md

 ## Writing a smart contract in Sway & Deploying to the Fuel Network

+The goal of this section is to:
+- Provide an overview of the tools needed to build on Fuel
+- Understand how to write & compile a smart contract in Sway to Fuel in 5 min

 To recap: Sway is the domain-specific language for writing smart contracts on the FuelVM, inspired by Rust.
 Fuel is the execution environment (blockchain) we'll be deploying to.

-The goal of this section is to:
-- Provide an overview of the tools needed to build on Fuel
-- Understand how to write and compile a smart contract in Sway

 First, here are your go-to resources to learn more:
 - Sway Book: https://fuellabs.github.io/sway/latest